enableffs/talkwall/Talkwall Tasks & Spec.md

 					* list Nicknames with checkbox
 				* bottom:
 					* list submitted hashtags with checkbox
+				* Apply filters to messages on wall and on feed - indicate active filter in panel name
+				* Release filter when whole sidepanel is closed by hamburger
 		* sidepanel-left
 			* "Messages" tab
 				* message feed